fiveoutofnine/colormap-registry/README.md

 Given some position, the output will be computed via linear interpolations on the segment data for R, G, and B. A maximum of 10 of these segments fit within 256 bits, so up to 9 segments can be defined.

-If you need more granularity or a nonlinear palette function, you may implement [`IPaletteGenerator`](https://github.com/fiveoutofnine/colormap-registry/blob/main/src/interfaces/IPaletteGenerator.sol),.
+If you need more granularity or a nonlinear palette function, you may implement [`IPaletteGenerator`](https://github.com/fiveoutofnine/colormap-registry/blob/main/src/interfaces/IPaletteGenerator.sol) and define a colormap with that.

 ## Usage